Guided Half Day Trip

-Explore islands, remote beaches and the rugged coastal shallows of Northern Vancouver Island by our non-intrusive sea kayaks.
-See colorful underwater habitats with weird and wonderful creatures.
-Venture to deeper water and see the Eagles fishing, the seals sunbathing or the porpoises playing.
-With an emphasis on wildlife encounters, scenery and nature interpretation our professional guides will always be able to find something you have never seen before.
+Sit overtop shallow underwater habitats, home to weird and wonderful intertidal creatures.
+Venture to deeper water and see watch bald eagles fishing, seals sunbathing and porpoises calmly trolling by.
+With an emphasis on wildlife encounters, scenery and nature interpretation our professional and experienced guides will ensure your experience is one to remember!

-You spend almost four hours kayaking and enjoying the unparalleled scenery and wildlife of the area around Telegraph Cove; long enough for there to be real opportunities for encounters with all sorts of wildlife, especially during mid-July through early September.
+Spend 4 hours kayaking and enjoying the unparalleled scenery and wildlife of the area around Telegraph Cove.
+This tour is just long enough for there to be real opportunities for encounters with all sorts of wildlife, especially during mid-July through early September.

-The tour route provides our guides with the opportunity to share with you, their knowledge of the area, intertidal creatures, plants and depending on how your luck is running, Orcas or Killer Whales & other whales, Pacific Harbor Seals, sea lions, dolphins & porpoises, deer, mink, river otters, Bald Eagles and Black Bears; All in their natural environment.
+The tour route provides our guides with the opportunity to share their knowledge of the area with you as well as interpret intertidal creatures, plants and depending on how your luck is running: orca, seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears; All in their natural environment.

-We realize that it’s hard not to have high expectations of seeing the Killer Whales or Orcas up close however, it’s important to keep in mind that we can only provide the opportunity.
+We realize that it’s hard not to have high expectations of seeing orca up close, however it’s important to keep in mind that we only provide the opportunity.
 An encounter with these magnificent creatures while in a kayak is a very unique, unforgettable experience.
 With this in mind our tour will keep you in the areas known to be frequented by these spectacular mammals for as long as we can.
 Our guides all carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity.
 They also carry hydrophones, an underwater microphone with an external amplifier.
 Should there be whales nearby, these enable us to hear them as well as see them!

 As we run these tours with small group sizes it is important that you pre-book in order to avoid disappointment.